locationtech/udig-platform/docs/user/en/Draw Geometry Tool.rst

    :alt:

 The tool can create holes in existing polygons as well.
 In order to do this:
- 1. Select the geometry you wish to edit (Draw tool will select geometries when in `Using Advanced Edit Mode <Using%20Advanced%20Edit%20Mode.html>`_
+ 1. Select the geometry you wish to edit (Draw tool will select geometries when in :doc:`Using Advanced Edit Mode`
  2. Draw a hole that is enclosed in the polygon

-As with the `Line Creation Tool <Line%20Creation%20Tool.html>`_, the Draw Geometry Tool can extend existing lines:
+As with the :doc:`Line Creation Tool`, the Draw Geometry Tool can extend existing lines:
- 1. Select the geometry you wish to edit (Draw tool will select geometries when in `Using Advanced Edit Mode <Using%20Advanced%20Edit%20Mode.html>`_
+ 1. Select the geometry you wish to edit (Draw tool will select geometries when in :doc:`Using Advanced Edit Mode`
  2. Draw a line that continues from the end of selected line.
  **Note:** It has to *start* at the end of the selected line.
 If a line is ended at an end of the selected line a new line will be created rather than extending the selected line.